mgoldcoin/mgold/platform-features/smart-contracts.md

 # Waves Smart Contracts

+Smart contracts are an important mechanism for any blockchain platform and their realisation should be convenient and understandable for people.

 ## Benefits of Smart Contracts on Waves Platform

 Smart contracts will bring new additions and added benefits to the Waves ecosystem, Figure 1: